Our 12 Key Criteria for the Best Products to Sell on Amazon

 Should I Sell If Amazon Has the Buy Box?

-1. Sales Rank
+1. Best Sellers Rank

-If you have a product under 20,000 in a popular category you would expect to sell multiple units per day.
+If you have a product with a Best Sellers Rank under 20,000 in a popular category you would expect to sell multiple units per day.
 Make sure you are looking at the overall category rank, not a subcategory rank.

-You can achieve 100% or more ROI (we have some products running at 150%) but I would probably look at a minimum of 30%.
+You can achieve 100% or more ROI (we have some products running at 150%) but I would probably look at a minimum ROI of 30%.

 3. Profit Per Sale

 You are probably best using a combination of ROI and Profit Per Sale.
 If you are making a minimum of $10 per sale then that is ideal and gives you room to move when other sellers drop their pricing.